-Unfortunately LOYAL3 currently doesn’t offer retirement accounts, so any investing you are doing is with mad money.
+Unfortunately LOYAL3 doesn’t offer retirement accounts, so any investing you are doing it should be with mad money.
 They did create a DRIP style of investing service in a nice slick web interface and made it super easy to invest in stocks.
-I would increase my rating of LOYAL3 if they offered much more investing options, and more investment guidance to the beginner investor.
+I would increase my rating of LOYAL3 if they offered much more investing options, and investment guidance to the beginner investor.

-Disclosure: For purpose of testing I have signed up with LOYAL3 and invested $50 with them.
+Disclosure: For purpose of testing I have opened an account with LOYAL3 and invested $100 with their service.